-While pulling the rear brake lever with your left hand and holding the carrier with your right hand, push the scooter off the centerstand.
+While pulling the rear brake lever with your left hand and holding the grab bar with your right hand, push the scooter off the centerstand.

 - 1. Grab bar

 - 2. Rear brake lever

 - 2. Sit astride the seat, and then adjust the rear view mirrors.

-- 3. Switch the turn signal on.
+- 3. Switch the turn signals on.